 The London Eye

 One of the most famous attractions in London.
-From there you can see the Big Ben, the Houses of Parliament and the other Westminster buildings unfold along the river Thames.
+From there you can see Big Ben, the Houses of Parliament and the other Westminster buildings unfold along the River Thames.
 It has 32 capsules that run non-stop while the attraction is open and each can carry up to 25 passengers at once.
 The entry is a bit pricey, so make sure you book your entry time in advance to skip the queues and also benefit from the online discounted prices.

 The View from the Shard

 The tallest building in London (308 m) has everything from offices, to restaurants to apartments and hotel rooms.
 Of course, it also has a viewing platform (that’s for the many of us that can’t afford to pay £8,500 for a night in their luxury suite – or at least £450 per night for a simple room).
 Your ticket allows you to travel with their fast elevator at three observation points, one on floor 68, one on the 69th and the last one on level 72 outside.
 So, get a jacket especially in cold days.
 I visited the Shard a Friday evening in late November, and it was freezing up there!
 Remember to book in advance to ensure entry.

 Buy your ticket for The View from The Shard from AttractionTix by following this link [AD].